OBJECTIVES OF THIS PAPER

 The project-oriented manufacturing style of operating is very different from that used by traditional discrete and repetitive manufacturers.
 Project-oriented manufacturing and engineer-to-order are expressions often used interchangeably.
 For the majority of companies operating in an ETO environment, every machine sold is similar to, but different from, anything else previously engineered and built.
 We often refer to these machines as "custom," "unique," "complex machinery," "capital equipment," and "bespoke."

 In addition to the engineering and fabrication of the device, the performing of services is often necessary.
 Examples of these services are site preparation and onsite installation and training.
+The typical worker in an ETO environment is a skilled craftsperson.

 A complex engineered-to-order piece of equipment generally is expensive to build and expensive to buy.
 When a custom-designed complex machine is ordered, it is often a subsystem in a larger project.
 Examples of large projects for which an ETO machine would be ordered are construction of an automated assembly line, building a power station, assembling a large private data network, and building a ship.